nuno-agostinho/CAPICE-VEP-plugin-testing/README.md

 # CAPICE-VEP-plugin-testing
-Scripts to test CAPICE plugin in VEP

-Run `./vep-CAPICE.sh` to test CAPICE running in multiple conditions:
+Run `./vep-CAPICE.sh` to test VEP's CAPICE plugin running in multiple conditions:
 - Perl 5.14.4, 5.24.1 and 5.30.0 (using plenv)
 - JSON, TAB and VCF outputs
 - Using cache and database